dicepencilpaper/emprise/A Daring Emprise V2.md

 #### Weapons

 There are three types of weapons: *light (L)*, *heavy (H)* and *martial (M)*.
-Each type of weapon inflicts different amounts of damage as detailed in the *Combat* section.
+Depending on the type, some weapons provide a bonus that increases the chances of a successful attack against an opponent, as detailed in the *Combat* section.
 Martial weapons can only be used by those who have a profession that relates to the military or other similar experience.

 Some weapons have another characteristic: *range*.
 This indicates the farthest reach for that weapon when it is fired or thrown.
 Range is measured in *zones*, with 1 zone being equal to 25 ft / 8 m.
 A zone of 0 indicates melee range.